-- a) There shall be no excavation or work within a TPZ.
-The TPZ must be maintained during all development work unless otherwise specified within these conditions of consent. - b) Excavation must cease where tree roots with a diameter exceeding 30mm are exposed.
+- a) The TPZ must be maintained during all development work unless otherwise specified within these conditions of consent. - b) Excavation must cease where tree roots with a diameter exceeding 50mm are exposed.
 The principal contractor must procure an inspection of the exposed tree roots by an arborist with a minimum AQF Level 5 qualification.
 Excavation must only recommence with the implementation of the recommendations of the arborist. - c) Where there is damage to any part of a tree the principal contractor must procure an inspection of the tree by a qualified arborist immediately.
 The principal contractor must immediately implement treatment as directed by the arborist.
-The arborist is to supply a detailed report to the appointed certifier. - Note: Trees must be pruned in accordance with Australian Standard AS 4373 "Pruning of Amenity Trees" and WorkCover NSW Code of Practice Amenity Tree Industry.
-Standard Condition: E8 - d) Replacement/Supplementary trees which must be planted
+The arborist is to supply a detailed report to the appointed certifier.

+Note: Trees must be pruned in accordance with Australian Standard AS 4373 "Pruning of Amenity Trees" and WorkCover NSW Code of Practice Amenity Tree Industry.

+E.27 Replacement/Supplementary trees which must be planted

-Any replacement or supplementary tree shall be grown in accordance with NATSPEC Specifying Trees.
-The replacement tree shall be maintained in a healthy and vigorous condition.
-If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it is protected by Council's Tree Preservation Order, it must be replaced with another of the same species which complies with the criteria outlined below.
+Any replacement or supplementary tree shall be grown in accordance with Tree stock for landscape use (AS 2303:2018).
+The replacement tree shall be planted in a deep soil landscaped area and maintained in a healthy and vigorous condition.
+If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it is protected by Council's Tree Preservation Order, it must be replaced with another of the same species in accordance with the approved Landscape Plan.